 - Rub the spice mixture all over the salmon, making sure to press it on so it sticks.

-- Place a narrow foil sling into the air fryer.
-You’ll want to take the basket fully out of the air fryer so it doesn’t blow around.
+- Place a narrow foil sling into the basket.
+You’ll want to take the basket fully out of the fryer so it doesn’t blow around.

-- Using tongs, carefully place the salmon into the air fryer, on the sling.
-Allow space between the salmon fillets and the edge of the air fryer.
+- Using tongs, carefully place the salmon onto the sling.
+Allow space between the salmon fillets and the edge of the basket.

-- Cook to an internal temperature of 110°F, then carefully remove the salmon from the air fryer.
+- Cook to an internal temperature of 110°F, then carefully remove the salmon from the basket.
 Cover with a baking dish and allow to rest for 5 minutes, or the time it takes to cook the next batch.

 What temperature to cook salmon at?
 Set your air fryer to 390°F or 200°C.

-How long to cook salmon in the air fryer?
+How long to cook salmon in an air fryer?
 Cook time depends on the thickness of your salmon fillets.
 Cook for 5-7 minutes, then check the internal temperature.

 What temp should salmon be?
 Depending on your preference, you can cook it to:

 - medium rare: 110-125°F* what I recommend due to carryover cooking